AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 ## Customize your dashboard with widgets:

-This is a feature not many users know about.
 Widgets are small applications that you can add to your github dashboard.
 They range from displaying your code contributions from the past year to your most recently used repositories.
 Widgets can help keep your profile organized, monitor progress and track your stats!

 1. Go to your GitHub dashboard.
 2. Click on the "Customize your pins" button in the top right corner of the page.